Cerebus the Aardvark: Flight

 First part of the "Mothers & Daughters" story arc.
-Cerebus's return to Iest and slaughter of Cirinsts leads to a very brief failed revolution.
+Cerebus's return to Iest and slaughter of Cirinists leads to a very brief failed revolution.
 Cerebus descends into darkness and speaks with Suenteus Po.
 Meanwhile, Cirin works to manage her sect and arrange her own Ascension.
-Artemis, with Elrod as his sidekick, also stages his own impromptu revolution under his new persona "PunisherRoach", a parody of the Marvel comics character the Punisher.
+Artemis, with Elrod as his sidekick, also stages his own impromptu revolution under his new persona "Punisheroach", a parody of the Marvel comics character the Punisher.